1971 British League season

 The 1971 British League season was the 37th season of the top tier of speedway in the United Kingdom and the seventh season known as the British League.

 Summary

-Reading Racers moved up from Division 2 and Newcastle Diamonds dropped out.
+Reading Racers moved up from Division 2 after taking the Newcastle Diamonds division 1 licence.
 Belle Vue Aces retained their title to become the first team to win the title for the second time.
 The team included three time world champion Ivan Mauger, Swedish international Sören Sjösten, Tommy Roper, Eric Broadbelt, Chris Pusey and a 17 year old Peter Collins in his debut season.